 Higher Education Solutions

-Whether you are supporting high density, high performance computing applications, a data center environment, or remote network closets on campus- you need reliable, quality rack power.
-Let Server Technology's power strategy experts help you select, size, and build the right PDU for your application.
-Get the right outlet for the application at the right price.
+Whether you support high density, high-performance computing applications, a centralized data center environment, or remote network closets on campus, you need reliable, quality rack power.
+Let Server Technology's power strategy experts help you specify, select, size, and configure the right PDU for your Research 1 universities and higher education data centers.
+With Server Technology here to help, you can:

 - Flexible configurations for any situation

-Dorms and BeyondServer Technology can provide support to the ends of your network too.
-From dormitory network closets to the athletic center, you can log in and reboot, or manage and monitor all your campus power from the same location with smart power management.
+Dorms and BeyondServer Technology can also provide support to the ends of your network to ensure troubleshooting and downtime are limited.
+With intelligent remote power management solutions, you can log in and reboot from the dormitory network closets to the athletic center or manage, monitor, and reboot all your campus power to networking, storage, or compute all from the same location.

 Higher Education Industry Brief

 The Challenge:With ever-tightening budgets and increased demands on the system, today's colleges and universities have struggled to respond to the fast-changing world of data and computing.
-What's more, academic institutions must deal with a variety of computing types and associated data – from sophisticated, high performance computing in its research departments to mundane point-of-sale systems operating in cafeterias and bookstores.
+What's more, academic institutions must deal with various computing types and associated data – from sophisticated, high-performance computing in its research departments to mundane point-of-sale systems operating in cafeterias and bookstores.

-In fact, the typical campus is a microcosm of the world of computing and faces real-world problems like staffing, budget shortages, security, and obsolescence.
-Add to this the crowded marketplace in which universities compete and the increased pressure to make college affordable, and you've got a real set of challenges on your hands
+The typical campus is a microcosm of the world of computing and faces real-world problems like staffing, budget shortages, security, and obsolescence.
+Add to this the crowded marketplace in which universities compete and the increased pressure to make college affordable, and you've got a whole set of challenges on your hands.Download the Industry Brief

-Conclusion:University data center consolidation projects are unique in the diversity of their requirements, but provide the opportunity for economic and energy efficiencies through the advantage of pooled resources and funding.
-These large greenfield projects provide the chance for much-needed retooling of college computing norms that support the overall mission of most universities to provide the best product in the marketplace, in a way that education is more affordable for all.
+Conclusion:University data center consolidation projects are unique in the diversity of their requirements but provide the opportunity for economic and energy efficiencies through the advantage of pooled resources and funding.
+These large greenfield projects offer the chance for much-needed retooling of college computing norms that support the overall mission of most universities to provide the best product in the marketplace in a way that education is more affordable for all.